SonarSource/docs/sonarqube/content.md

 ### Use bind-mounted folders or volumes

-The images contain the SonarQube installation at `/opt/sonarqube`.
-You need to bind them to your host to override selected files or directories :
+The images contain the SonarQube installation folders at `/opt/sonarqube`.
+You will need to bind them to your host to override selected files or directories :

 -	`/opt/sonarqube/conf`: configuration files, such as `sonar.properties`
 -	`/opt/sonarqube/data`: data files, such as the embedded H2 database and Elasticsearch indexes
 -	`/opt/sonarqube/logs`: contains SonarQube logs about access, web process, CE process, Elasticsearch logs
 -	`/opt/sonarqube/extensions`: plugins, such as language analyzers

-### SonarQube 7.9.X LTS First installation
+### SonarQube 7.9.x LTS first installation

 Follow these steps for your first installation: